 Answers To All Of Your Wedding Registry Questions

-Your wedding registry is like a rite of passage.
-It’s a special moment with your future spouse that you get to pick out things you want to start your life together as a married couple.
+Before your professional wedding DJ packs your dance floor, you need to plan your wedding registry!
+You really should consider it a special moment with your future spouse as you get to pick out things you want to start your life together as a married couple.
 Your wedding registry is the list of gift ideas that guests can choose from.
 It’s the proper way of telling guests what you want and need.
 Setting up your wedding registry is exciting, but you may also have many questions on how to approach it.
 This guide answers all your wedding registry questions including proper etiquette, what to include, when to register, and more.

 Wedding Registry Etiquette